Kerbalism/Kerbalism/README.rst

 Most mods work together with this one, others don't.
 Such is life.
 For a non-exhaustive list of supported mods have a look inside the Support folder.
 Some of the interactions deserve a special mention:

-SCANsat:
+**SCANsat:**
-- sensors consume EC in background and their cost is evaluated by the planner EC
+- sensors consume EC in the background and their EC cost is evaluated by the planner
 - sensors are shut down and restarted in background depending on EC availability

-RemoteTech:
+**RemoteTech:**
-- antenna cost is evaluated by the planner EC
+- antenna EC cost is evaluated by the planner
 - failures will disable the antenna

-DeepFreeze:
+**DeepFreeze:**
 - all rules are suspended for hibernated Kerbals
-- the vessel info window show frozen Kerbals with a different color
+- the vessel info window shows frozen Kerbals with a different color

-NearFuture:
+**NearFuture:**
-- curved solar panels, reactors, fission generators and RTGs produce EC in background and are considered by the planner
+- curved solar panels, reactors, fission generators and RTGs produce EC in background and are evaluated by the planner

-PlanetaryBaseSystem:
+**PlanetaryBaseSystem:**
-- the converters will work in the background and are considered by the planner
+- the converters will work in the background and are evaluated by the planner

-OrbitalScience:
+**OrbitalScience:**
 - experiments data size has been tweaked for background data transmission

-OPM/RSS/NewHorizons:
+**OPM/RSS/NewHorizons:**
 - custom radiation definitions for these planet packs are provided